Skip to content

 Integrity

-• Only a very small proportion of original buildings have been lost; plan form remains intact.
+• Only a small proportion of original buildings have been lost or substantially altered; the street pattern is highly intact.

-• Adaptive re-use (e.g. Salts Mill) sustains the site as a living place without erasing significance.
+• Adaptive re-use of major structures (notably Salts Mill) sustains the site as a living place without erasing its character.

 Integrity is about the wholeness of the place: how much of what makes it significant is still present and legible today.